lbros96/Multi-Filter-Delay/README.md

 # Multi-Filter-Delay
 An original digital audio effect programmed through Juce/C++.
-Some potential uses for the plugin are to create complex polyrhythms from very simple section of MIDI drums, apply delays to multiple instruments from a single audio recording separately and delay different frequency bands within a single sound individually.
+Some potential uses for the plugin are to create complex polyrhythms from very simple section of MIDI drums, apply delays to multiple instruments from a single audio recording separately and delay different frequency bands within a single sound.
 The audio effect has the following features:
 * 3 separate delays of the same signal with the following adjustable parameters:
-  * Delay time, in terms of milliseconds or sixteenth notes
+  * Delay time, in terms of milliseconds or synced to sixteenth notes
   * Feedback
   * Filter Type e.g. No-Filter/Low-Pass/High-Pass
   * Filter Cutoff, in Hz